 - Butternut Squash & Black Bean Enchilada Skillet from Ambitious Kitchen that we recently tried and fell in love with!

-5. It doesn’t say it on the specific meal plan listed above, but we typically have leftovers or just whatever sounds good on Thursday nights.
-That might mean breakfast for dinner, a smoothie, grilled cheese & tomato soup, salad, etc. For example, last Thursday Ethan decided he wanted to make a “mac & cheese burger” using a Trader Joe’s chili lime chicken burger that we had in the freezer, and I wanted to finish off all the leftovers we had in the fridge, but I also had a small serving of the macaroni because it’s one of my favorite things.
-The small serving was enough to satisfy me, and overall, my meal was still super healthy!
-Don’t beat yourself up every time you eat something that doesn’t seem perfectly “healthy”.
-Try to look at the big picture vs. that one food choice.
-It will likely not make a difference in your progress toward your goals, and in a way it may actually help by preventing you from binging the next time you come across that food.
+5. It doesn’t say it on the meal plan listed above, but we typically have leftovers or whatever sounds good (+ as easy as possible) on Thursday nights.
+I don’t know about you guys, but I am usually out of steam by Friday Eve.
+That might mean we just have breakfast for dinner, a smoothie, grilled cheese & tomato soup, salad, etc. For example, last Thursday Ethan decided he wanted to make a “mac & cheese burger” using a Trader Joe’s chili lime chicken burger that we had in the freezer.
+I wanted to finish off all the leftovers we had in the fridge (I loathe wasting food), but I also had a small serving of macaroni because it’s one of my favorite foods in the whole wide world.
+A small serving was enough to satisfy me, and overall, my meal was still very healthy!
+Don’t beat yourself up every time you eat something that doesn’t seem perfectly “healthy” according to Instagram food blogger standards.
+Look at the big picture vs. that one food choice.
+It will not make a difference in your progress toward your health goals, and giving yourself unconditional permission to eat and fully enjoy the foods you LOVE actually helps prevent you from binging on them every time you see them.
+(For more on Intuitive Eating, click here or here or here.)

 Head to my post “How to Avoid The Sunday Scaries” for even more on this topic.